Master Prynne Searching Archbishop Laud’s Pockets in the Tower / Soldiers Meeting (1846)

 This was the first picture exhibited by Eyre Crowe at the Royal Academy exhibition, two years after his arrival in London, at the age of 21.

-It was noted in the reviews of the exhibition only by Crowe’s friend William Makepeace Thackeray, who was at the time an art critic and journalist at the Morning Chronicle.
-Thackeray had owed his position there to Crowe’s father Eyre Evans Crowe, and the long association between the two families must suggest that he included a notice of young Crowe’s picture more out of friendship than artistic merit.
-The review below should therefore be taken with a pinch of salt:
+It was noted in the reviews of the Royal Academy exhibition in 1846 only by Crowe’s friend William Makepeace Thackeray, who was at the time an art critic and journalist at the Morning Chronicle, and in the pages of the Daily News, which was edited by Crowe’s father Eyre Evans Crowe.
+Thackeray had owed his position at the Morning Chronicle to Crowe’s father and the long association between the two families must suggest that he included a notice of young Crowe’s picture more out of friendship than artistic merit.
+The reviews below should therefore be taken with a pinch of salt:

 Morning Chronicle, 11 May 1846: